 Sit comfortably with a relaxed posture.
 A relaxed posture has been scientifically shown to decrease nervousness, and this can create a strong impression that you are proficient and thus relaxed.

 Use hand gestures when speaking.
-Using hand gestures has a positive impact on cognitive processing and improves verbal proficiency
+Using hand gestures positively impacts cognitive processing and improves verbal proficiency.

 And finally, nod your head while listening.
 That’s a part of the communication that people often forget.